Self-supervised Learning for Clustering of Wireless Spectrum Activity: Experimental results

 \subsection{Evaluation of clusters quality}

 Evaluating the clustering quality is performed according to the methodology described in Section~\ref{sec:EvalClus}.
-For the Davies-Bouldin scores plotted in Figure~\ref{fig:Davies-Bouldin}, it can be seen that the SSL models, SSL-RN-20 and SSL-VGG-20 have consistently better scores compared to the baseline model B-PCA-20 for any model trained with 6 or more clusters.
-Considering the SSL models only, the proposed SSL-RN-20 shows comparable or better performance than SSL-VGG-20.
+For the Davies-Bouldin scores plotted in Figure~\ref{fig:Davies-Bouldin} for 5, 10, 15, 20 , 25 and 30 clusters, it can be seen that the SSL models, i.e. SSL-RN-20, SSL-VGG-20 {and SSL-ViT-20} have consistently better scores compared to the baseline model B-PCA-20 {and B-AE-20}.
+Considering the SSL models only, the proposed SSL-RN-20 shows comparable {performance with the other two models, with SSL-ViT-20 being slightly better above 20 clusters.}

-The Silhouette score evaluation indicates the same pattern as the Davies-Bouldin score.
-The proposed SSL-RN-20 shows comparable or only slightly worse performance than SSL-VGG-20 and significantly better than B-PCA-20.
-This obeservation supports our conclusion from the previous section, which evaluated the clustering tendency of the features, that both SSL models have comparable groupings in the feature space and are significantly better than the PCA-only models.
+Here, again we plot fitted curves to show the trends for both metrics.
+In general, the Silhouette score evaluation indicates the same pattern as the Davies-Bouldin score.
+The proposed SSL-RN-20 shows comparable performance {with the} SSL-VGG-20 {and SSL-ViT-20,} and significantly better than {the baselines}.
+This observation supports our conclusion from the previous section \ref{sec:FeaturesEval}, which evaluated the clustering tendency of the features, that {all three of the} SSL models have comparable groupings in the feature space and are significantly better than {both baseline models.}